 Drain the block of tofu and cut them into thick strips about 10 cm long and 3 cm width.

 Heat up some oil in pan, and put the tofu in until one side is golden.
 Turn over to make the other side become golden too.
-Then move the strips out.
+Then move out.

 I love this vegan version of home style tofu.
 Be free to add other meat ingredients if necessary.